RonAlon8/Apartment-system-project/README.md

 # Apartment-system

-## As part of an Advanced Programming course in C we were given a task to teach us different elements:
+## As part of an Advanced Programming course in C (1st year) we were given a task to teach us different elements:

 - Pointers and dynamic assignments.
 - Linked lists.